SvenMichaelKlose/tunix/BLOG.md

 TUNIX Lisp.
 Being able to throw out currently unused functions and macros is priceless in constrained environments.
-Following that strategy comes at the price of having to split up the code into smaller fragments as usual, to make wanted functions accessible via their filenames.
+Following that strategy comes at the price of having to split up the code into smaller fragments as usual, to make wanted functions accessible by their filenames.
 The default environment already comes with +140 files.
 We need something to resolve this issue without adding anything to the interpreter.
 Here's what comes to mind: use directories.